siddhi-io/PySiddhi/README.md

 2. Delete directory `build` if exist.
 3. Goto source root and run `python setup.py bdist_wheel --plat-name linux-x86_64`

+_Note: You need to use linux operating system to build linux wheels._

 Creating deployment wheel (for Windows)
 -----
 1. Install pre-requisites mentioned in `Installing the Library from Source` section.
 2. Delete directory `build` if exist.
 3. Goto source root and run `python setup.py bdist_wheel --plat-name win-amd64`

+_Note: You need to use Windows operating system to build Windows wheels._

 Installing deployment wheel
 -----